ibm-cloud-docs/solution-tutorials/static-files-cdn.md

         -T a-video.mp4
   ```
   {: pre}
-5. You should now be able to view your files using the dashboard.
+5. View your files from your dashboard.
    ![](images/solution3/Buckets.png)
-6. Access the files through your browser.
-The link will look like:
+6. Access the files through your browser by using a link similar to the following example:

    http://s3-api.us-geo.objectstorage.softlayer.net/YOUR_BUCKET_NAME/a-picture.png

 ## Make the files globally available with a CDN